 Reduce Calories: Sugar is extremely high in calories, with absolutely no nutritional value.
 When you indulge in a high calorie dessert you are eating empty calories.
-Reducing the overall sugar is a dessert will reduce the overall calories.
+Making desserts with less sugar will reduce the overall calories naturally.

-Reducing Sugar Intake: If you are trying to reduce your overall sugar intake, adding less sugar to your desserts will help you do so.
+Reducing Sugar Intake: If you are trying to not use as much sugar in your diet, either for health reasons (e.g. diabetes) or just for overall wellness, adding less sugar to your desserts will help you to do so!

-Less Sweet: If you don’t like your desserts overly sweet, this is another reason to reduce the sugar you add to your desserts.
+Less Sweet Desserts: If you don’t like your desserts overly sweet, this is another reason to make low-sugar dessert recipes.

 What Are The Benefits Of Using Less Sugar?